 Acute Myeloid Leukemia

 The OSUCCC – James has an international reputation for clinical research in acute myeloid leukemia at the chromosomal, gene and molecular levels.
-Its world-renowned experts have contributed to World Health Organization diagnostic and treatment guidelines.
+Our world-renowned experts have contributed to World Health Organization diagnostic and treatment guidelines.

 - Predicting treatment outcome for cytogenetically normal AML